 Plant systems and new technology at Stora Enso’s complex

-The PM5 machine will be supplied by Voith Paper.
-It will also supply a new DuoDryer CC for the machine for symmetrical drying and production of light and low-tension papers.
+The PM5 machine was supplied by Voith Paper.
+It also supplied a new DuoDryer CC for the machine for symmetrical drying and production of light and low-tension papers.

-Voith's scope of supply includes a VariFlex winder, OnQ ModuleSteam steam box, OnV ConditionMonitoring machine monitoring system and a quality control system including Voith LSC Scanners
+Voith’s scope of supply included a VariFlex winder, OnQ ModuleSteam steam box, OnV ConditionMonitoring machine monitoring system and a quality control system including Voith LSC Scanners

-Voith's automation package software, called OnV EnergyProfiler, will enable visualisation of the energy consumed by the machine.
+Voith’s automation package software, called OnV EnergyProfiler, enables visualisation of the energy consumed by the machine.

-Five pulpers, to be supplied by Vaahto Pulp & Paper Machinery, will recycle the waste produced by the new PM5 machine.
-The recycled fibre will be used in stock preparation and ultimately as raw material for the machine.
+Five pulpers were supplied by Vaahto Pulp & Paper Machinery, to recycle the waste produced by the new PM5 machine.
+The recycled fibre is used in stock preparation and ultimately as raw material for the machine.

 Financing the materials and packaging company’s mill expansion and contractors